wally-labs/wally-beta/README.md

   - [ ] fix login page ui (just styling)
   - [x] remove user id input from all routes (await auth())
+  - [x] seed current users into vercel db
-  - [ ] update clerk webhooks to send data to vercel db
+  - [ ] update clerk webhooks to send data to vercel db (for production do manually depending on external account)
   - [ ] update config.ts/index.ts and src/api/auth (not for demo, read up!)

 - [ ] profile